diegomgarcia/asaas/readme.md

     );
 ````

-After that just add in your class constructor the reference to the service that you want to use and the DI will do the rest:
+4- Add in your class constructor the reference to the service that you want to use and the DI will do the rest:

 ```
   using AsaaS.Contracts;